Yala National Park – where crocodiles eat leopards!

 Udawalawe on the other hand, has a large population of elephant and sightings are all but guaranteed.

 During a trip to Sri Lanka in 2010 we chose to do a safari in Yala National Park.
 We landed in Sri Lanka having just finished 4 months overland travelling through Africa and going on safari in Tanzania, (the Ngorogoro Crater, and the Serengeti), the Okavango in Botswana, Etosha in Namibia and the Kruger in South Africa.
 You get the picture.
 We’d done a few safaris and were prepared to be underwhelmed with Yala.
-We asked ‘How could it compare with the amazing safaris we’d just done?’.
-We booked it anyway because it was considered one of the highlights of Sri Lanka.
+We asked ‘how could it compare with the amazing safaris we’d just done?’.
+We booked it anyway because it was considered one of the highlights of Sri Lanka, and we’ve very glad we did.
+If you’re into wildlife watching then Yala should definitely be on your Sri Lanka itinerary – we saw so much in just one early morning game drive.

 Here are some quick facts about Yala.
 It is a mix of forest, open grasslands and lagoon areas and to the East it borders the Indian ocean (378 sq miles).
 It is about 260km South East of Colombo (6 hours by car) and 190km East along the coast from Galle (4 hours 30 by car).
 There are 44 specials of mammal, including an estimated 25 leopards (as mentioned previously, the highest density of leopards in the world) and 350 elephants and many many species of bird.
 It is the most popular National Park in Sri Lanka.